 Do the kids really need to switch positions every inning?

 In 4T, 6U, and 8U divisions, our league rules require that each player plays at least 2 innings in the infield and no position more than one inning.
 The goal of this is to get the kids familiar and comfortable with the roles of each position in the field.
 We realize that planning a lineup where you have to rotate 9 or more players around several innings without repeating a position can be challenging.
 To help you with this, MYO has created an Excel spreadsheet that does most of this for you.
 You can download it here.

 For 4T and 6U divisions there are no umpires and no score is kept.
 It is up to the coaches to fairly call outs and keep the game moving along.
 Even at 8UA there are no umpires at games, but it is up to the home team to keep track of the score and report it on the website afterwards.
 And then for 8UAA and up there is at least one umpire at each game to call balls & strikes as well as outs at bases, and it is still up to the home team to keep track of score and report it afterwards.
 Here are just some of the options for keeping score:

 Who will setup the fields?

 Short answer is - you!
-The home team is responsible for getting to the fields early enough to setup bases and run the chalk lines, etc. If you need assistance or want someone to show you how to do any of the setup, pleae e-mail your division's VP or another board member.
+The home team is responsible for getting to the fields early enough to setup bases and run the chalk lines, etc. You'll need to run chalk along the first and third base lines.
+You don't need to chalk a batter's box, but can give it a try if you want to.
+If you need assistance or want someone to show you how to do any of the setup, pleae e-mail your division's VP or another board member.